What is the Internet of Things?

 The Internet of Things (IoT) refers to the network of physical objects—”things”—embedded with sensors, software, and other technologies that connect and exchange data with other devices and systems over the internet.
 These devices range from ordinary household items like lightbulbs, thermostats, and refrigerators to sophisticated industrial tools and healthcare equipment.

 Unlike traditional internet-connected devices such as computers and smartphones, IoT devices operate with minimal human intervention.
 They collect, share, and act on data, creating a more seamless connection between the physical and digital worlds.
+At its core, IoT is about extending the power of internet connectivity beyond standard devices to a wide range of everyday objects, enabling them to communicate, collect data, and be remotely controlled or monitored.

 How Does the Internet of Things Work?